 Hawaii Writers Guild Presents Writers’ Voices

-Readers will include Guild members Dave Fouts from Honokaa, Diane Revell from Kapa’au, and Jim Gibbons and Greer Woodward, both from Waimea.
+Readers will include Guild members Virginia Fortner and Nancy Baenziger from North Kohala, and Jim Gibbons, Jada Tan Rufo and Greer Woodward from Waimea.

 “If you have a cat that spends most of its time in your kitchen, you know about magic,” asserts Greer Woodward, who will prove the point with her short story, “A Cat of Many Kitchens,” a story which plays with secrets, history, recipes, a touch of time travel, and, of course, cats and magic.